xtearas/CSE6040-Course-Project/README.md

 Since all these datasets are quite large, by using geopandas, osgeo and SQL queries only data for certain buildings was extracted for the purpose of this exercise.

 ### Disclaimer:

 This project contains information taken from https://api3.geo.admin.ch/ and https://www.minergie.ch/de/gebaeude/

 I do not own these data.
-It is open access and available to under these terms: https://www.geo.admin.ch/en/general-terms-of-use-fsdi
+It is open access and available under these terms: https://www.geo.admin.ch/en/general-terms-of-use-fsdi